mk-fg/fgtk/README.rst

 systemd
 ^^^^^^^

+systemd-dashboard_
+''''''''''''''''''
-systemd-dashboard
+.. _systemd-dashboard: systemd-dashboard
-'''''''''''''''''

-Python3 script to list all currently active and non-transient systemd units, so that these can be tracked as a "system state", and e.g. any deviations there detected/reported (simple diff can do it).
+Python script to list all currently active and non-transient systemd units, so that these can be tracked as a "system state", and e.g. any deviations there detected/reported (simple diff can do it).